 This palace was built in the 1500s by the Gonzaga family as a second home.
 Today it houses Mantua’s civic museum.
 This massive palace is a beautiful place to take a stroll and enjoy its art and rich history.

-Insider Tip: You can save money of you buy the Mantua Sabbioneta Card for 20 euro (valid for 72 hours) which includes all the locations mentioned above and the much more.
+Insider Tip: You can save money if you buy the Mantua Sabbioneta Card for 20 euros (valid for 72 hours) which includes all the locations mentioned above and much more.
 Here’s a complete list: